-The International Conference for the launching of YSP Asia and Pacific Region was held in the United Nations Conference Centre in Thailand
+International Conference for the Launching of YSP Asia and Pacific Region #Thailand

-The Government of the Kingdom of Thailand gave its full support for the launching of the Youth and Students for Peace (YSP) by sending two Cabinet Ministers and officially co-hosting the program.
+The Government of the Kingdom of Thailand provided unwavering support for the launching of the Youth and Students for Peace (YSP) by sending two Cabinet Ministers and officially co-hosting the program.

 YSP is a global network of young people dedicated to building a world of lasting peace and mutual prosperity by living for others, creating families of true love, and contributing to society.
 It builds on the values of filial piety, supports inter-generational families and cultivates a sense of social responsibility.

-The event on June 12 was at the United Nations Conference Centre, ESCAP Hall in Bangkok Thailand which seats nearly 1,200 people.
-However, the total guests throughout the day included approximately 800 international guests coming from 35 nations, along with more than 900 guests from Thailand making for a total of 1,745 participants.
+The event on June 12, was carried out at the United Nations Conference Centre, ESCAP Hall in Bangkok, Thailand; which seats nearly one thousand two hundred people.
+The guests throughout the day included approximately eight hundred international guests coming from thirty-five nations, with more than nine hundred guests from Thailand – making for a total of one thousand seven hundred forty-five participants.
 The theme was, “The Role of Youth and Students in Creating a Culture of Sustainable Peace.”

 ESCAP stands for the Economic and Social Commission for Asia and the Pacific.